How To Become an Accounting Director

 Best Tips for Looking for an Accounting Director Job

-To look for an Accounting Director’s job, a candidate must ensure that their CV is current and reflects the relevant experience.
+To secure an accounting director position, a candidate must ensure that their CV is up-to-date and accurately reflects their relevant experience.

-However, young professionals who have just started, or are halfway through their careers in finance, can position themselves for the Accounting Director’s role by gaining broader experiences in areas not covered in their CVs.
+Yet, new finance professionals can prepare to be accounting directors.
+They have just started or are halfway through their careers.
+They can do this by gaining broader experience in areas not covered in their CVs.

-For example, areas such as Treasury and Tax may not necessarily be topics that candidates are fully exposed to if they are working in finance, also publicly listed companies usually handle tax and treasury centrally, so if the aim is to become an Accounting Director, candidates can take steps by moving “sideways” in large organisations or by switching roles within finance to maximise their exposure.
+For example, areas such as Treasury and tax may not necessarily be topics that candidates are fully exposed to if they are working in finance.
+Also, public companies usually handle tax and Treasury matters centrally.
+So, if the aim is to become an accounting director, candidates can take steps by moving “sideways” in large organisations.
+They can also switch roles within finance to maximise their exposure.

 Accounting Director’s Role as a Stepping Stone

-It is also important to acknowledge that the Accounting Director role does not need to be the “end of the line” for ambitious finance professionals.
-There is a long road ahead, one that covers Group Financial Controller, CFO or FD.
-All these are positions that an Accounting Director can handle, given the right career choice and exposure.
+It’s also important to acknowledge this.
+The role of accounting director doesn’t need to be the end for ambitious finance professionals.
+There is a long road ahead, one that encompasses the roles of the Group Financial Controller, CFO, or FD.
+All these are positions that an accounting director can handle, given the right career choice and exposure.

-The Accounting Director’s position, especially in large publicly listed organisations, easily coexists with the CFO and FD roles.
+The accounting director’s position is common in large, publicly listed organisations.
+It easily coexists with the CFO and FD roles.

-To learn more about a career in accounting, please visit our resources page, or search for accounting job roles here.
+To learn more about a career in accounting, please visit our resources page or search for accounting job roles.

 Job Seekers